Trivadis/TypeScriptAndAngularTraining/PersonEditorWebApi/readme.txt

 Before running "launchserver.bat",
-do a "npm install" for this directory
+do an "npm install" for this directory